College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Fellowship Cohorts > HX 2021-2022

 HX 2021-2022

-Each year, the HumanitiesX Advisory Council selects a topical theme that is both timely and lends itself to humanities inquiry.
-In 2019, in the context of much public debate about the issue, the Council selected Immigration and Migration as our inaugural theme.
-This issue has only become more relevant in an era of pandemic-induced closed borders.
+In 2019, in the context of much public debate about the issue, the HumanitiesX Advisory Council selected Immigration and Migration as our inaugural theme.
+This issue only became more relevant in an era of pandemic-induced closed borders.

 Fellows

-The 2021-22 cohort of HumanitiesX fellows includes three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences and a community partner from a Chicago-area nonprofit organization.
-Each team will collaboratively develop a course on immigration and migration, which will be taught in Spring Quarter 2022.
-In January, each team was joined by two Student Fellows, who will assist with course development and deployment.
+The 2021-22 cohort of HumanitiesX fellows included three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences, a community partner from a Chicago-area nonprofit organization, and two Student Fellows.

 Team Brighton Park Neighborhood Council